MixLinear: Extreme Low Resource Multivariate Time Series Forecasting with 0.1K Parameters: Abstract

 \section{Abstract}

 Recently, there has been a growing interest in Long-term Time Series Forecasting (LTSF), which involves predicting long-term future values by analyzing a large amount of historical time-series data to identify patterns and trends.
-There exist significant challenges in LTSF due to its complex temporal dependencies and high computational demands.
+Significant challenges exist in LTSF due to its complex temporal dependencies and high computational demands.
 Although Transformer-based models offer high forecasting accuracy, they are often too compute-intensive to be deployed on devices with hardware constraints.
-On the other hand, the linear models aim to reduce the computational overhead by employing either decomposition methods in the time domain or compact representations in the frequency domain.
-In this paper, we propose MixLinear, an ultra-lightweight multivariate time series forecasting model specifically designed for resource-constrained devices.
-MixLinear effectively captures both temporal and frequency domain features by modeling intra-segment and inter-segment variations in the time domain and extracting frequency variations from a low-dimensional latent space in the frequency domain.
+In this paper, we propose MixLinear, which synergistically combines segment-based trend extraction in the time domain with adaptive low-rank spectral filtering in the frequency domain.
+Our approach exploits the complementary structural sparsity of time series: local temporal patterns are efficiently captured through mathematically linear transformations that separate intra-segment and inter-segment correlations, while global trends are compressed into an ultra-low-dimensional frequency latent space through learnable rank-constrained filters.
 By reducing the parameter scale of a downsampled $n$-length input/output one-layer linear model from $O(n^2)$ to $O(n)$, MixLinear achieves efficient computation without sacrificing accuracy.
-Extensive evaluations with four benchmark datasets show that MixLinear attains forecasting performance comparable to, or surpassing, state-of-the-art models with significantly fewer parameters ($0.1K$), which makes it well-suited for deployment on devices with limited computational capacity.
+Extensive evaluations show that MixLinear achieves forecasting performance comparable to existing models with significantly fewer parameters ($0.1K$), which makes it well-suited for deployment on devices with limited computational capacity.